Top 20 Cargo Airlines in the World | 2026 Global Freighter Fleet Guide | Safe Fly Aviation

 Global Freighter Fleet by Aircraft Type (2026)

-Data: Cirium Fleet Analyzer, Cargo Facts, Safe Fly Aviation analysis, Q2 2026.
+Data: Cirium Fleet Analyzer, Cargo Facts, Safe Fly Aviation analysis.
+See our full aircraft fleet reference for individual type specifications.

 Regional Distribution of Cargo Airline Hubs (2026)

-• Middle East: Qatar Airways Cargo (Doha), Emirates SkyCargo (Dubai), Turkish Cargo (Istanbul) — combination carriers leveraging strategic geographic position.
+- Middle East: Qatar Airways Cargo (Doha), Emirates SkyCargo (Dubai), Turkish Cargo (Istanbul) — combination carriers leveraging strategic geographic position, though 2026 operations have been affected by regional airspace restrictions.

 8. Integrators vs. Traditional Cargo Airlines